How to Protect Crops from Wild Animals Without Harm

 Ultrasonic Animal Repellers: These devices emit high-frequency sounds that are inaudible to humans but irritating to animals.

-3. Using Natural Repellents
+3. Natural and Organic Repellents

 Natural repellents are a sustainable way to keep wild animals at bay without harming them or the environment.
 Natural repellents are cost-effective and can often be made using locally available materials, making them an ideal solution for small-scale farmers.
 Here are some Homemade and Organic Solutions: